martin-haugh/martin-haugh.github.io/_pages/publications.md

 {% endfor %}
 --->

-You can also find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=cSXJYiUAAAAJ&hl=en).
+You can also find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=cSXJYiUAAAAJ&hl=en) but they are also listed below with links to the PDFs in some cases.
 ## Working Papers